pomonam/kronfluence/DOCUMENTATION.md

 Kronfluence supports:
 - Computing influence functions on selected modules.
 At the moment, we support `nn.Linear` and `nn.Conv2d` modules;
-- Computing influence functions with several preconditioning strategies: `identity`, `diagonal`, `KFAC`, and `EKFAC`;
+- Computing influence functions with several strategies: `identity`, `diagonal`, `KFAC`, and `EKFAC`;
 - Computing pairwise and self-influence scores.

 > [!NOTE]
-> We are planning to support ensembling influence scores in our next release, which will support methods like [TracIn](https://arxiv.org/abs/2002.08484).
+> We are planning to support ensembling influence scores in our next release, which will more easily support methods like [TracIn](https://arxiv.org/abs/2002.08484).

 > [!NOTE]
 > If there are specific modules you would like to see supported, please submit an issue.